 Sleep Study & Sleep Medicine Los Angeles

+Diagnose the reason why you have insomnia with a sleep study test today.
 Our highly trained sleep doctors at My Concierge MD can help diagnose and treat the underlying reason for your difficulty in sleeping so you can finally receive the sleep that you deserve.
 Our state of the art sleep center is equipped with the most modern equipment for digital polysomnography.
 Simplified overnight cardio respiratory studies appropriate in some specific circumstances can also be performed in patients’ homes using portable recording devices.
+A Sleep apnea test and sleep apnea treatment are easily arranged by our sleep doctors.
+Sleep deprivation can have many negative health effects and thus treatment of sleeping disorders are cruicial.

 Sleep deprivation is the condition of not having adequate amount of sleep.
 Sleep deprivation can be either acute or chronic.
 Lack of sleep can affect the brain and cognitive function.